|ABOUT TITLE IX||GET HELP||POLICIES AND PROCEDURES||EDUCATION & TRAINING||ADDITIONAL RESOURCES|

 If you would like assistance reporting an incident to law enforcement, the Title IX Coordinator can assist you.

-If a student is seeking more personal confidential support, there are designated confidential resources at each campus.
+If a student is seeking more personal confidential support, there are designated confidential resources.
 Offices designated as "confidential" will not report any information to the Title IX Coordinator.
 These conversations are kept strictly confidential and, except in rare, extreme circumstances (including imminent risk of harm to self or others) nothing will be shared without your permission.

 Please refer to the chart below for a list of confidential resources located on your campus: